fairy-stockfish/fairy-stockfish.github.io/about.markdown

 ## About this website
 This website is deployed using [Github Pages](https://pages.github.com/) and the [Bulma clean theme](https://github.com/chrisrhymes/bulma-clean-theme), also see the website's [code repository](https://github.com/fairy-stockfish/fairy-stockfish.github.io).

+## About the license
+Fairy-Stockfish is free and open source, and it is distributed under the GNU General Public License version 3 (GPLv3).
+This means that you can modify and redistribute the program and source code.
+However, whenever you distribute Fairy-Stockfish, you **must** make your source code available.
+Any changes to the source code must also be licensed under the GPL.

+See the [license](https://github.com/ianfab/Fairy-Stockfish/blob/master/Copying.txt) for more details.